 "Excellent Alvaro ... his voice is incisive and well produced.
 His singing is masculine, precise and restrained".
 La forza del destino, Rovigo 1953

 "Primo Zambruno in great form acceded to the demand of the public and repeated the stretta."
 Il trovatore, Brescia 1953

-The tenor Primo Zambruno, who had previously sung here Manrico with considerable success, returned as Manrico again to a public who remembered him.
-His vocal generosity, his vocal skills, his facility, created again great enthusiasm.
+The tenor Primo Zambruno, who had previously sung here Manrico with considerable success, returned as Manrico again to a public that remembered him.
+His vocal generosity, his vocal skills, his ease, created great enthusiasm again.
 He is capable both of great vocal outbursts and delicate singing".
 Il trovatore, Rouen, 1959

 "The romanza Celeste Aida was received with great applause and requests for bis".
 Aida, Verona, 1953